renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 ### Config
 The `Config` object is responsible for storing Renegade wallet state and internals.
 Most actions require a `Config` object to be passed as the first argument, as it contains the derivation key used to derive keys used to sign API requests and wallet updates.

+### Auth Config
+The `AuthConfig` object is specifically used to interact with the relayer using API keys.
+If you are using a managed Renegade wallet, you will not need to interact with this object.
+If you are a permissioned user with API keys, you should follow the instructions [here](#createauthconfig) to create an `AuthConfig` object.

 ### Actions
 This SDK exposes actions that are used to interact with a relayer, such as fetching a wallet's state or placing an order.
 Actions that access private wallet data require API authorization headers, which are automatically added for you when using the SDK.
 Browse the list of available actions [below](#actions-1).

 ### Types
 This SDK provides types for various data structures used in the API.

-- [`Wallet`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/wallet.ts#L34): contains a user's balances, orders, and keys
+- [`Wallet`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/wallet.ts#L34): contains a user's balances, orders, and keys.
-- [`Order`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/order.ts#L1): contains an order's parameters
+- [`Order`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/order.ts#L1): contains an order's parameters.
 - [`Balance`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/wallet.ts#L15): contains the amount of an ERC-20 token a user has in addition to the fee amount owed for that token.
 - [`KeyChain`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/wallet.ts#L22): contains a user's key hierarchy as defined [here](../advanced-concepts/super-relayers.md).
 - [`OrderMetadata`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/order.ts#L20): contains useful metadata such as the order's ID, status, creation time, and [`PartialOrderFills`](https://github.com/renegade-fi/typescript-sdk/blob/main/packages/core/src/types/order.ts#L28) since creation.